ksu-cs-textbooks/cis400/content/C-exercises-s23/13-deployment/02-deploying.md

 The issue is that the _site.min.css_ file is not currently being updated when we build our project - instead we're still using the example file that came with the project template.
 We'll need to install and configure a NuGet package within the Movie project to enable this extra building step.
 You can read more about bundling and minification within ASP.NET Core [here](https://docs.microsoft.com/aspnet/core/client-side/bundling-and-minification).

-Start by selecting `Tools > NuGet Package Manager > Mange Nuget Packages for Solution...` from the `Tools` menu:
+Start by selecting `Tools > NuGet Package Manager > Manage Nuget Packages for Solution...` from the `Tools` menu:

 ![Launching the NuGet Package Manager](/images/c.13.2.9.png)